chef/chef-workstation/docs-chef-io/content/workstation/knife_node.md

 ## delete

 Use the `delete` argument to delete a node from the Chef Infra Server.
-If using Chef Client 12.17 or later, you can delete multiple nodes using this subcommand.
+If using Chef Infra Client 12.17 or later, you can delete multiple nodes using this subcommand.

 {{< note >}}